-The Los Angeles County Metropolitan Transportation Authority ("LACMTA") is issuing its Proposition A First Tier Senior Sales Tax Revenue Bonds, Series 2017-A (Green Bonds) (the "Series 2017-A Bonds") and its Proposition A First Tier Senior Sales Tax Revenue Refunding Bonds, Series 2017-B (the "Series 2017-B Bonds").
-The Series 2017-A Bonds and the Series 2017-B Bonds are collectively referred to herein as the "Series 2017 Bonds."

-The Series 2017 Bonds are being issued pursuant to the Trust Agreement, dated as of July 1, 1986, as amended and supplemented (the "Trust Agreement"), by and between LACMTA and The Bank of New York Mellon Trust Company, N.A., as trustee (the "Trustee"), and the Thirty-Eighth Supplemental Trust Agreement, to be dated as of [October] 1, 2017 (the "Thirty-Eighth Supplemental Agreement," and together with the Trust Agreement, the "Agreement"), by and between LACMTA and the Trustee.
-The Series 2017 Bonds are limited obligations of LACMTA payable from and secured by a first lien on and pledge of the Pledged Revenues (which includes the receipts from the imposition in the County of Los Angeles for public transit purposes of a one-half cent retail transactions and use tax, less 25% thereof paid to local jurisdictions and certain administrative fees) and by certain other amounts held under the Agreement.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2017 BONDS" and "PROPOSITION A SALES TAX AND COLLECTIONS" herein.
-LACMTA will use the proceeds of the Series 2017 Bonds, along with certain other available moneys, to (a) finance or refinance (through the repayment of Proposition A Commercial Paper Notes) the development and construction of certain projects of the rail, bus and highway transit system, including projects that have been identified as environmentally beneficial, as further described herein, (b) refund, on an advance basis, and defease certain of the outstanding bonds as further described herein, (c) make a deposit in the reserve fund as further described herein, and (d) pay the costs of issuance of the Series 2017 Bonds.
+The Los Angeles County Metropolitan Transportation Authority ("LACMTA") is issuing its Proposition C Sales Tax Revenue Refunding Bonds, Senior Bonds, Series 2018-A (the "Series 2018-A Bonds") pursuant to the Amended and Restated Trust Agreement, dated as of January 1, 2010 (the "Trust Agreement"), by and between LACMTA and U.S. Bank National Association, as trustee (the "Trustee"), and the Twenty-Eighth Supplemental Trust Agreement, to be dated as of April 1, 2018 (the "Twenty-Eighth Supplemental Agreement," and together with the Trust Agreement, the "Agreement"), by and between LACMTA and the Trustee.
+The Series 2018-A Bonds are limited obligations of LACMTA payable solely from and secured by a first lien on and pledge of the "Pledged Revenues" and by other amounts held by the Trustee under the Agreement.
+"Pledged Revenues" are receipts from the Proposition C Sales Tax, less amounts described in this Official Statement.
+See "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2018-A BONDS" and "PROPOSITION C SALES TAX AND COLLECTIONS" herein.
+LACMTA will use the proceeds of the Series 2018-A Bonds and other available funds to (a) refund and defease the Refunded Bonds (as defined herein), (b) make a deposit to the reserve fund further described herein and (c) pay the costs of issuance of the Series 2018-A Bonds.

-The Series 2017 Bonds will be issued in denominations of \$5,000 and integral multiples thereof.
-The Series 2017 Bonds will be issued in fully registered form and will be registered in the name of Cede & Co., as registered owner and nominee of The Depository Trust Company, New York, New York ("DTC"), the securities depository for the Series 2017 Bonds.
-Individual purchases and sales of the Series 2017 Bonds may be made in book-entry form only.
+The Series 2018-A Bonds will be issued in denominations of \$5,000 and integral multiples thereof.
+The Series 2018-A Bonds will be issued in fully registered form and will be registered in the name of Cede & Co., as registered owner and nominee of The Depository Trust Company, New York, New York ("DTC"), the securities depository for the Series 2018-A Bonds.
+Individual purchases and sales of the Series 2018-A Bonds may be made in book-entry form only.
 See "APPENDIX H-BOOK-ENTRY-ONLY SYSTEM."
-The Series 2017 Bonds will mature in the principal amounts and will bear interest at the rates set forth on the inside front cover page.
-LACMTA will pay interest on the Series 2017 Bonds on January 1 and July 1, commencing on July 1, 2018.
+The Series 2018-A Bonds will mature in the principal amounts and will bear interest at the rates set forth on the inside front cover.
+LACMTA will pay interest on the Series 2018-A Bonds on January 1 and July 1, commencing on July 1, 2018.

-Certain of the Series 2017-A Bonds are subject to redemption prior to maturity as described in this Official Statement.
-The Series 2017-B Bonds are not subject to redemption prior to maturity.
-See "DESCRIPTION OF THE SERIES 2017 BONDS-Redemption."
+The Series 2018-A Bonds are not subject to optional redemption prior to maturity.
+Certain of the Series 2018-A Bonds are subject to mandatory sinking fund redemption prior to maturity.\ See "DESCRIPTION OF THE SERIES 2018-A BONDS - Redemption."

-Neither the faith and credit nor the taxing power of the County of Los Angeles, the State of California or any political subdivision or public agency thereof, other than LACMTA to the extent of the Pledged Revenues and certain other amounts held by the Trustee under the Agreement, is pledged to the payment of the principal of or interest on the Series 2017 Bonds.
-Other than Pledged Revenues and such other amounts held by the Trustee under the Agreement, the general fund of LACMTA is not liable, and neither the credit nor the taxing power of LACMTA is pledged, to the payment of the principal of or interest on the Series 2017 Bonds.
-LACMTA has no power to levy property taxes to pay the principal of and interest on the Series 2017 Bonds.
+Neither the faith and credit nor the taxing power of the County of Los Angeles, the State of California or any political subdivision or agency thereof, other than LACMTA to the extent of the Pledged Revenues and certain other amounts held by the Trustee under the Agreement, is pledged to the payment of the principal of or interest on the Series 2018-A Bonds.
+Other than Pledged Revenues and such other amounts held by the Trustee under the Agreement, the general fund of LACMTA is not liable, and neither the credit nor the taxing power of LACMTA is pledged, to the payment of the principal of or interest on the Series 2018-A Bonds.
+LACMTA has no power to levy property taxes to pay the principal of or interest on the Series 2018-A Bonds.

-Purchasers of the Series 2017 Bonds will be deemed to have consented to certain amendments to the Trust Agreement.
-See "INTRODUCTION-Proposed Amendments to Trust Agreement" herein.
+Purchasers of the Series 2018-A Bonds will be deemed to have consented to certain amendments to the Trust Agreement.
+See "INTRODUCTION - Proposed Amendments to Trust Agreement" herein.